 Continuing along the trail, over grazing and arable land, you eventually come to the historic village of Southease, with its unusual church.
 Here you cross the River Ouse, and may get your first view and smell of the sea.
 The Way proceeds for a few miles over grassland, and, as the Downs curve towards the coast, there is a sense that the end of your journey is near.
 From Firle Beacon there are fine views of Seaford Head and the start of the Seven Sisters, spectacular chalk cliffs where the South Downs meet the sea.
-There are more panoramic views from Bostal Hill, then, as Alfriston comes into view, so also does the Cuckmere Haven estuary.
-The Way meets an ancient shepherd's track, which leads into the village of Alfriston and its long association with smugglers.
+There are then, as Alfriston comes into view, so also Way meets an ancient shepherd's track, which leads into the village of Alfriston and its long association with smugglers.